 High-deductible health plans (HDHPs) have become the vehicle of choice for many employers.
-Each calendar year, employees who have an HDHP are responsible for the first $1,400 in medical expenses ($2,800 for a family)1 before coinsurance kicks in.
+For the 2023 calendar year, employees who have an HDHP are responsible for the first $1,500 in medical expenses ($3,000 for a family)1 before coinsurance kicks in.
 This encourages employees to shop for healthcare in an effort to reduce their out-of-pocket costs.
-Enrollment in HDHPs reached 31% in 2020, which illustrates how commonplace they’ve become.2
+Enrollment in HDHPs reached 28% in 2021, which illustrates how commonplace they’ve become.2

 Health savings accounts (HSAs) were created to help employees pay some of their out-of-pocket healthcare expenses.
 HSAs can be used for dozens of qualified medical expenses ranging from diagnostic services such as x-rays to prescription medicine (see examples below).

 b) not eligible for Medicare, and

 c) not eligible to be claimed as a dependent.

 You and/or your employer can contribute to an HSA through payroll deductions.
 If your employer doesn’t offer an HSA, you can open one yourself.
 Either way, you’ll get a debit card that you can use for copays and prescriptions.
 Just be aware you’ll pay a 20% penalty if the money is spent on anything other than a qualified medical expense.3

 An HSA generally has two separate functions:

 The IRS limits the amount of pre-tax dollars that can be contributed to an HSA each year.
 In 2023, the maximum is $3,850 for individuals and $7,750 for families.4